prolane/tomsso/README.md

 | jwtIssuer           | Identifies the principal that issued the JWT.
 The jwtIssuer value should match with the value configured at the party who issued the JWT.
 If not, validation of the JWT will fail. | tomsso-default| no

 ## <a name="jwtcreation"></a>Creating the JWT outside TomSSO
 TO BE DOCUMENTED.
-COMMING SOON!
+COMING SOON!

 ## <a name="ltpa"></a>Integration with Websphere Application Server (WAS) by leveraging LTPA
 TO BE DEVELOPED AND DOCUMENTED.
-COMMING SOON!
+COMING SOON!